-- 7.1 The Provider shall abide with all legal constraints when dealing with controlled drugs.
-The Provider cannot dispense the prescription if it does not fully comply with legal requirements - 7.2 In accordance with the Scheme Operational Policy, all pharmacies participating in the scheme must develop operating procedures which underpin health and safety of both staff and service users.
-Please refer to the National Institute for Clinical Excellence Guidelines for further details
+7.1 The Provider shall abide with all legal constraints when dealing with controlled drugs.
+The Provider cannot dispense the prescription if it does not fully comply with legal requirements

-- 7.3 It is recommended that the Provider should use the latest Governance Toolkit to assist in implementation and assessment of compliance with the policy and legal requirements - 7.4 The Provider will only operate the scheme when supervised by a pharmacist or when the pharmacist is contactable - 7.5 The Council and provider will serve a 3 month termination notice to either stop or revise the service.
+- 7.2 All pharmacies participating in the scheme must develop operating procedures which underpin health and safety of both staff and service users.
+Please refer to the National Institute for Health and Care Excellence Guidelines for further details - 7.3 It is recommended that the Provider should use the latest Governance Toolkit to assist in implementation and assessment of compliance with the policy and legal requirements - 7.4 The Provider will only operate the scheme when supervised by a pharmacist or when the pharmacist is contactable - 7.5 The Council and provider will serve a 3-month termination notice to either stop or revise the service. - 7.6 The Provider will remain in contact with the drug treatment provider to check on the concordance of treatment and share any significant concerns